fritzo/pomagma/README.md

 Adventures in Abstractland.

-Pomagma is a toy model of human exploration of the abstract universe, of mathematics as a scientific research program a la Imre Lakatos.
+Pomagma is a toy model of human exploration in the abstract universe, a cartoon of mathematics as a scientific research program a la Imre Lakatos.
 Some of the roles we play as mathematicians are captured as algorithms performed by software actors in a [system](src/README.md), while some less well-defined roles are performed by human actors.